tom-sapletta-com/tom-sapletta-com/README.md

 ...
 Hello in [OSS](https://en.wikipedia.org/wiki/Open-source_software) World!

-Thousands of projects, year of experience & still happy to learn ...
+🔭 Over 272 projects organized within a modular structure in organizations (34 rows X 8 cols) I spent thousands of hours to give my ideas life ...

-I'm Tom, DevOps focused on JAVA, JavaScript/NodeJS/Deno, Python, PHP, Bash, ...
+My name is Tom, and I specialize in DevOps with a focus on JAVA, JavaScript/NodeJS/Deno, Python, PHP, and Bash.

-🔭 I’m currently working on:
+🔭**Currently, I am working on:**

-+ Webstream -frontend & backend application streaming
++ **Webstream:** A comprehensive application for frontend and backend streaming.
-+ Hypermodularity - modular architecture
++ **Hypermodularity:** Advocating and developing modular architectures for more flexible and scalable systems.
-+ Dialogware - text to software platform:
++ **Dialogware:** A revolutionary text-to-software platform designed to streamline various aspects of software development and operations.
-  + text2doc - specifications, documentations, tutorials
+  + **text2doc:** Facilitates the creation of specifications, documentations, and tutorials from plain text.
-  + text2dsl - software development based on domain specific language logic
+  + **text2dsl:** Enables software development based on domain-specific language logic.
-  + text2ops - operations, SDLC
+  + **text2ops:** Streamlines operations and the software development life cycle (SDLC) through textual commands and processes.